preraulab/DYNAM-O/README.md

 <figcaption><b>Output from the example segment of data provided with the toolbox.</b></figcaption></figure>
 <br/><br/>

 This is the general output for the algorithm.
 On top is the hypnogram, EEG spectrogram, and the SO-power trace.
-In the middle is a scatterplot of the TF-peaks with x = time, y = frequency, size = peak prominence, and color = SO-phase.
+In the middle is a scatterplot of the TF peaks with x = time, y = frequency, size = peak prominence, and color = SO-phase.
 On the bottom are the SO-power and SO-phase histograms.

 Additionally, you should get a peak statistics table `stats_table` that has all of the detected peaks.
 The example script also creates `stats_table_SOPH`, which has the features for just the peaks used in the SO-power/phase histograms and is used for plotting.